 In the weeks leading up to the announcement of me leaving, and more so post-announcement, I was having a weird fluttering sensation in my chest.
 After checking heart attack symptoms and having a very strange conversation with my best friends at 111, I realised it was terror.
 For the first time since I was 14 and stealing petit fours from the local restaurant I worked in, I was unemployed.
 I didn’t know where my next pay check was coming from.
 Shiiiiiiiiiit!
 Contrary to feeling relaxed and relieved I was more stressed out than I ever had been.
 What the fuck was I going to do?!
 I don’t have skills!
 I’ve never interviewed anywhere!
 What did they even pay me for?
 Aaaargh!
 I cried, shouted and snapped.
 I was a mess for a good while and quite frankly, not a very nice person to live with.
 Sorry Husband (see I can do apologies.
 And publicly!).
 Eventually I started to gain some perspective, realising that this was the position I had always wanted to be in.
 A little money in the bank, some time on my hands and some headspace for coming up with ‘the big idea’.
 This was good.
 I had lists of ideas.
 Husband and I used to play this game when we were drunk – come up with 5 things the world is missing, 5 things we hate that could be better, and 5 things that don’t exist but we wish they did.
 This isn’t a normal night out I should add, we do know how to have fun!
 In sober moments I would research them all.
 Well, not all, I knew I would never get far with Rate My Date – the public social networking site where you rate someone after you have dated them (4* for sex, 3* for manners and ‘very likely’ to go on another date); Rent A Crowd – bring loads of random people to fill a party or test sound at gigs and festivals; or The Wee Wee Traffic Mob – a Hells Angels type group that turn up in traffic jams to sell She Wee’s and Travel John’s.
 Actually this last one may still have legs.
 Who has a motor bike license and a skinny bike?
 Let’s go!

-I was wisely advised to stop and think carefully about what I wanted as this was unlikely to ever happen again.
+I was wisely advised to stop and think carefully about what I wanted as this situation was unlikely to arise ever again.
 It didn’t take me very long to figure out:

-- I want to be balanced – finding the mid-point between being Mummy at Home and Boss Bitch that works all hours of the day.
+- I want to be balanced – finding the mid-point between being Mummy at Home and Boss Bitch that works all hours of the day being the Working Mum I wanted to be.

 - I want control over my own life and my own time – be able to go on lots of family holidays and not stress out if the Girlies need to go to the doctors; but equally have time to dedicate to my new dream.